Skip to main content

 To open the configuration file and add or replace the dbt MCP server entry:

-3. Click the Edit Config button and open the configuration file with a text editor.
+3. Click Edit Config and open the file in a text editor.

 Local MCP with OAuthEnterpriseEnterprise +